 A deficiency in vitamin B-12 can cause heart palpitations, but be sure to take B complex (at least 50 mg) or make sure your multi-vitamin contains more than just one or two B vitamins.

 Pour 1 Cup of boiling water over over 1 Teaspoon of dried Lemon Balm.
 Steep 10 minutes.
 Sweeten with Honey and drink.
 Lemon Balm is a great relaxant.
-It is also antiviral and great for cols, flu and HSV.
+It is also antiviral and great for colds, flu and HSV.

 If none of these suggestions seem to help, don't rule out seeing your doctor again, but ask to see someone who specializes in Mitral Valve Prolapse or autoimmune disorders.
 These doctors will be more informed about the Vagus Nerve.